 The Federal Highway Administration’s (FHWA) Exploratory Advanced Research (EAR) Program has been investigating advanced technologies in computer vision, robotics, and artificial intelligence to improve mobility and navigation of travelers with vision impairment.
-Mohammed Yousuf, a research engineer with the FHWA Office of Operations R&D and the technical point of contact for an EAR Program-sponsored research project, will be presenting at the South by Southwest (SXSW) conference scheduled for March 7-16, 2014, in Austin, TX.
-Yousuf will be one of the presenters for a session on “Gaining Vision the Robotic Way.”
-This session will explore the opportunities associated with advances in sensing and vision-free interfaces and robotic technology for route planning and guidance.
-Experts from government, academia, and the private sector will discuss emerging trends in transportation and technology, and look for ways to collaboratively work to further the research.
+Mohammed Yousuf, a research engineer with the FHWA Office of Operations R&D and the technical point of contact for an EAR Program-sponsored research project, presented at the South by Southwest (SXSW) conference on March 7-16, 2014, in Austin, TX.
+Yousuf was one of the presenters for a session on “Gaining Vision the Robotic Way.”
+This session explored the opportunities associated with advances in sensing and vision-free interfaces and robotic technology for route planning and guidance.
+Experts from government, academia, and the private sector discussed emerging trends in transportation and technology, and looked for ways to collaboratively work to further the research.
 Further details about the session are available at http://schedule.sxsw.com/2014/events/event_IAP21294.

-FHWA scheduled a web conference on Thursday, February 27, from 2:30 to 3:30 pm eastern to make U.S. entities aware of and prepare them for seeking partners for the Infravation Program.
+FHWA held a web conference on February 27 to make U.S. entities aware of and prepare them for seeking partners for the Infravation Program.
 Infravation is Infrastructure plus Innovation.
-The objective of the Program is to increase opportunity for exploiting and accelerating the update of novel materials and new technologies for the design, construction and life-cycle operation of highway infrastructure.
+The objective of the Program was to increase opportunity for exploiting and accelerating the update of novel materials and new technologies for the design, construction and life-cycle operation of highway infrastructure.
 For more information, please go to http://www.fhwa.dot.gov/research/resources/infravation.cfm.

 FHWA’s Exploratory Advanced Research (EAR) Program and Office of Infrastructure R&D supported a Workshop on Corrosion Management for Sustainable Bridges to provide input to a strategic plan and roadmap to guide FHWA’s research for enhanced Corrosion Management for Sustainable Bridges.
 Subject matter experts from relevant areas including corrosion, structural engineering, reliability and performance assessment, materials, construction/rehabilitation and inspection/monitoring determined technological needs and research to address these needs.
 The University of Akron’s National Center for Education and Research on Corrosion and Materials Performance along with FHWA’s EAR Program cosponsored the workshop as a 2½-day workshop from December 10-12, 2013, at The University of Akron in Akron, OH.
 The workshop attendees addressed various types of bridges, such as reinforced concrete, steel, and pre-stressed concrete and post-tensioned and pre-tensioned bridges.
 They discussed topics regarding models for degradation processes and forecasting; models for systems health monitoring, performance assessment, and service life; design, preservation, rehabilitation, and reconstruction; coatings and materials; inspection and monitoring, nondestructive evaluation and nondestructive testing and sensors; and cathodic protection and electrical methods.
 For more information on the EAR Program, please contact David Kuehn, 202-493-3414, firstname.lastname@example.org; for more information on the workshop, contact Lou Triandafilou, 202-493-3059, email@example.com.